This unique calavera (skull) art was made using a recycled pallet. Perfect for Dia de Los Muertos, but you can keep it up all year!

 ” . . . a holiday celebrated throughout Mexico . . . the holiday focuses on gatherings of family and friends to pray for and remember friends and family members who have died, and help support their spiritual journey.”

 I don’t celebrate it as a religious holiday, but I do enjoy the art and colorful celebration.
-With a bit of extra pallet wood we had laying around and our beloved wood cutout, we decided to contribute to that.
+With a bit of extra pallet wood we had lying around and our beloved wood cutout, we decided to contribute to that.
 Here’s how we made this wood wall art.

 DIY Calavera Art